Telescope Performance

 Seeing

 Median seeing, as measured via the wavefront sensors, is in the range 0.77″ – 0.85″ based on data from 2003 to the present.
-For more details contact Duane Gibson.
+For more details, there is a seeing analysis repository on GitHub, or contact a staff scientist.

 Weather Conditions